Tell Kansas Your Story!

 Here's a sample story to give you an idea of just how easy it is to share!

 “Just last week me and my kids became homeless because I could not afford my apartment anymore.
-It is really hard on us especially my kids because my 5 year old keeps asking me if she is gonna have a birthday and Christmas this year.
-Her birthday is a week before Christmas and she thinks she is not gonna have either this year.
-That makes me sad that she feels that way.”
+It is really hard on us, especially my kids.
+My 5 year old keeps asking me if she is gonna have a birthday this year.
+She sees other kids in her class having big parties and talking about all the great gifts they got.
+I know I can't do that for her and it makes me so sad and frustrated."

 Do you have more questions about submitting a story?
 Click here to see the answers to some frequently asked questions.